Paylocity (NASDAQ:PCTY) Shares Gap Down to $214.29

 Paylocity Holding Co.
-(NASDAQ:PCTY – Get Rating) gapped down prior to trading on Wednesday .
+(NASDAQ:PCTY – Get Rating)’s share price gapped down prior to trading on Wednesday .
 The stock had previously closed at $214.29, but opened at $207.95.
 Paylocity shares last traded at $206.20, with a volume of 139 shares changing hands.

-Several analysts have recently issued reports on PCTY shares.
-BMO Capital Markets initiated coverage on shares of Paylocity in a research report on Tuesday, February 1st.
-They issued an “outperform” rating and a $230.00 target price on the stock.
-Citigroup initiated coverage on shares of Paylocity in a research report on Tuesday, February 1st.
-They set a “buy” rating and a $230.00 price target on the stock.
-Truist Financial lowered their price target on shares of Paylocity from $320.00 to $260.00 in a research report on Friday, February 4th.
-Mizuho lowered their price target on shares of Paylocity from $250.00 to $185.00 in a research report on Friday, January 28th.
-Finally, KeyCorp decreased their target price on shares of Paylocity from $325.00 to $225.00 and set an “overweight” rating on the stock in a report on Tuesday, January 25th.
-Three research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the stock.
-According to data from MarketBeat, the stock currently has an average rating of “Buy” and a consensus target price of $259.25.
+Several research analysts have recently issued reports on the stock.
+Robert W. Baird lowered their target price on shares of Paylocity from $301.00 to $274.00 in a report on Friday, February 4th.
+Raymond James decreased their price target on shares of Paylocity from $355.00 to $245.00 and set an “outperform” rating for the company in a research note on Friday, February 4th.
+Truist Financial decreased their price target on shares of Paylocity from $320.00 to $260.00 in a research note on Friday, February 4th.
+Mizuho decreased their price target on shares of Paylocity from $250.00 to $185.00 in a research note on Friday, January 28th.
+Finally, KeyCorp decreased their price target on shares of Paylocity from $325.00 to $225.00 and set an “overweight” rating for the company in a research note on Tuesday, January 25th.
+Three investment analysts have rated the stock with a hold rating and twelve have given a buy rating to the company.
+According to MarketBeat.com, the stock presently has a consensus rating of “Buy” and an average price target of $259.25.

-In other Paylocity news, Director Steven I. Sarowitz sold 22,091 shares of the stock in a transaction that occurred on Thursday, March 3rd.
-The shares were sold at an average price of $198.99, for a total value of $4,395,888.09.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-Also, Director Steven I. Sarowitz sold 47,120 shares of the stock in a transaction that occurred on Friday, February 25th.
-The shares were sold at an average price of $203.10, for a total transaction of $9,570,072.00.
+In other Paylocity news, Director Steven I. Sarowitz sold 22,091 shares of the firm’s stock in a transaction dated Thursday, March 3rd.
+The shares were sold at an average price of $198.99, for a total transaction of $4,395,888.09.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, Director Steven I. Sarowitz sold 47,120 shares of the firm’s stock in a transaction dated Friday, February 25th.
+The stock was sold at an average price of $203.10, for a total transaction of $9,570,072.00.
 The disclosure for this sale can be found here.
-28.80% of the stock is owned by corporate insiders.
+Company insiders own 28.80% of the company’s stock.

-Several institutional investors have recently modified their holdings of the company.
-BlackRock Inc. boosted its holdings in shares of Paylocity by 3.6% in the 4th quarter.
-BlackRock Inc. now owns 4,053,700 shares of the software maker’s stock valued at $957,322,000 after buying an additional 139,502 shares in the last quarter.
-Massachusetts Financial Services Co.
-MA boosted its holdings in shares of Paylocity by 8.9% in the 3rd quarter.
-Massachusetts Financial Services Co.
-MA now owns 1,212,139 shares of the software maker’s stock valued at $339,885,000 after buying an additional 98,561 shares in the last quarter.
-Invesco Ltd. boosted its holdings in shares of Paylocity by 9.3% in the 4th quarter.
-Invesco Ltd. now owns 1,145,240 shares of the software maker’s stock valued at $270,460,000 after buying an additional 97,679 shares in the last quarter.
-State Street Corp boosted its holdings in shares of Paylocity by 3.1% in the 4th quarter.
-State Street Corp now owns 997,524 shares of the software maker’s stock valued at $235,575,000 after buying an additional 29,876 shares in the last quarter.
-Finally, Capital Research Global Investors boosted its holdings in shares of Paylocity by 315.2% in the 3rd quarter.
-Capital Research Global Investors now owns 735,262 shares of the software maker’s stock valued at $206,167,000 after buying an additional 558,180 shares in the last quarter.
-Institutional investors and hedge funds own 68.42% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in PCTY.
+Clearstead Advisors LLC acquired a new stake in shares of Paylocity in the third quarter worth approximately $33,000.
+Bartlett & Co.
+LLC acquired a new stake in shares of Paylocity in the third quarter worth approximately $42,000.
+Covestor Ltd acquired a new stake in shares of Paylocity in the fourth quarter worth approximately $42,000.
+Masso Torrence Wealth Management Inc. acquired a new stake in shares of Paylocity in the fourth quarter worth approximately $45,000.
+Finally, Rockefeller Capital Management L.P. boosted its position in shares of Paylocity by 110.8% in the third quarter.
+Rockefeller Capital Management L.P. now owns 175 shares of the software maker’s stock worth $49,000 after acquiring an additional 92 shares during the last quarter.
+68.42% of the stock is currently owned by institutional investors and hedge funds.

 About Paylocity (NASDAQ:PCTY)